 In response, the guardian ad litem argues in favor of affirming the circuit court's decision.
-The guardian argues that petitioner did initially comply with services below, but toward the end of his improvement period he fell back into the lifestyle that had led to the initiation of the proceedings.
-The guardian argues that the circuit court had no reason to believe that the petitioner would substantially correct the circumstances of abuse in the near future, and argues that it is most telling that petitioner has still not entered into substance abuse treatment in order to obtain rights to post-termination visitation, as the circuit court allowed for in its dispositional order.
-To the guardian, the decision to not seek treatment in order to obtain visitation with the children makes petitioner's priorities clear.
-The guardian argues that the children involved need stability and permanency, as the circuit court recognized, and further that petitioner does not have rights to either J.P. or J.G. as a biological or psychological parent.
-As such, the guardian argues that the best interests of these children are promoted by the circuit court's termination of petitioner's parental rights.
-The DHHR has also responded, and fully concurs with the guardian's response, requesting that the circuit court's ruling be affirmed.
+The guardian argues that while petitioner initially complied with services below, toward the end of her improvement period, she fell back into the lifestyle that led to the initiation of these proceedings.
+The guardian argues that the circuit court had no reason to believe that petitioner would substantially correct the circumstances of abuse in the near future, particularly since petitioner has still not entered into substance abuse treatment in order to obtain rights to post-termination visitation, as the circuit court allowed for in its dispositional order.
+The guardian argues that the children need stability and permanency, as the circuit court recognized, especially A.M., who is only three years old.
+As such, the guardian argues that the best interests of the children are promoted by the circuit court's termination of petitioner's parental rights.
+The DHHR fully concurs with the guardian's response, and requests that the circuit court's ruling be affirmed.